Right Ascension:7 hours

 Monoceros is a dim constellation with no stars brighter than magnitude 3.
 The brightest star in the constellation is Alpha Monocerotis with a visual magnitude of only 3.94.
 It is an orange giant star located about 144 light years from Earth.
 The second brightest star is Gamma Monocerotis with a magnitude of 3.98.
 It is also an orange giant star that lies approximately 645 light years from our solar system.
 Delta Monocerotis is the third brightest star with a magnitude of only 4.15.
 It is a white dwarf star located some 375 light years away.
 Another point of interest in this constellation is a star known as Beta Monocerotis.
 This is a unique triple star system.
 The three stars in the system form a tiny triangle when seen through a small telescope.

 Monoceros contains one Messier object, M50.
 It is an open cluster of about 200 stars.
 In addition, this constellation contains a large number of fascinating deep-sky objects.
 The Rosette Nebula is an emission nebula known for its beautiful colors and patterns.
 NGC 2244 is an open star cluster located within the Rosette Nebula.
-The Christmas Tree Cluster and Cone is an open cluster of stars along with a cone-shaped dark nebula.
-Hubble’s Variable Nebula is a variable nebula with a ghostly veil shape.
-The Red Rectangle Nebula is a protoplanetary Nebula with a unique geometric square shape.
-The Butterfly Nebula is a colorful planetary nebula that resembles the wings of a butterfly.
+The Christmas Tree Cluster and Cone Nebula (NGC 2264) is an open cluster of stars along with a cone-shaped dark nebula.
+Hubble’s Variable Nebula (NGC 2261) is a variable nebula with a ghostly veil shape.
+The Red Rectangle Nebula is a protoplanetary nebula with a unique geometric square shape.
 The Seagull Nebula is an emission nebula that covers a large area of the sky.
 With the exception of M50, these objects are extremely dim and can only be seen with a large telescope.

 © Andreas Fink / CC BY 3.0

 © European Southern Observatory / CC BY 3.0